-However, let’s run the scenario again with our value-added on service.
+However, let’s run the scenario again with our value-added service.

-Let’s say it costs me RM73 to acquire a customer, which puts me at a profit lost.
-In a campaign run, I managed to acquire 10 customers.
-50% of customers then took up the offer to have me edit a basic video for them at an additional RM350.
+Let’s say it costs me RM73 to acquire a customer, which puts me at a profit loss.
+In a campaign, I managed to acquire 10 customers.
+Let’s say 50% of customers took up the offer to have me edit a basic video for them at an additional RM350.